ashish010598/order-service/README.md

 ## 📝 License

-This project is for educational purpose only.
-Made for Assignment submission for Course: **Scalable Services**
+This project is intended for educational purposes only.
+Built for the assignment submission for the course:
+Scalable Services (BITS Pilani WILP) 👨‍🏫